This chapter is also based on Karen Horney’s ‘Tyranny of the Should’.

-In life, keep an eye out for your shoulds, oughts and musts.
-Retract your statement and rephrase it.
+(1) keep an eye out for your shoulds, oughts and musts.
+If you say one, etract it and rephrase your sentence.

-If you find yourself becoming exasperated, frustrated, angry, resentful, jealous or despairing, that’s a strong signal that you have an imperative in your thought.
-Look for the should and question it.
+(2) if you find yourself becoming exasperated, frustrated, angry, resentful, jealous or despairing, that’s a strong indicator that you have an imperative in your thought.
+Look for that ‘should’ and question it.

-– If you feel overwhelmed by the work you must do, look for your should.
+– If you feel overwhelmed, look for your ‘should’.

-– If you find yourself despairing when someone isn’t as loving as you would like, look for your should.
+– If you find yourself despairing when someone isn’t as loving or as helpful as you would expect them to be, look for your ‘should’.